 In this report we will firstly detail the Transferability Process by phase (Chapter 2).
-Action Plans targeted to Portugal Mainland and Azores in Chapter 3, including an introduction to general barriers for an efficient marine litter management, suggestions on measures and solutions, and a general overview of policy recommendations, with a direct link to the full report available in AQUA-LIT website.
+Action Plans targeted to Portugal Mainland and Azores, and Canary Islands are presented in Chapter 3, including an introduction to general barriers for an efficient marine litter management, suggestions on measures and solutions, and a general overview of policy recommendations, with a direct link to the full report available in AQUA-LIT website.
 An introduction to the Toolbox is given in Chapter 4, followed by general conclusions (Chapter 5).